Colorado’s New Congressional Maps Get Final Approval

 On November 1, Colorado’s Supreme Court justices unanimously approved the new maps.
 In her opinion for the court, Justice Monica Marquez wrote that the new maps “marked a watershed for congressional redistricting in Colorado.
 For the first time, the state’s congressional district map is not the product of politics or litigation.”

 The new congressional district boundaries do change the federal representation of some counties in the District.
 Colorado’s 2nd Congressional District, for example, now covers the River District counties of Routt, Grand, Summit, and most of Eagle.
 It also includes most of Boulder County and parts of Weld and Jefferson County.

-“Most analysis assume this will remain a safe Democratic district for incumbent Representative Joe Neguse,” said Zane Kessler, Director of Government Relations, at the recent River District board meeting.
+“Most analyses assume this will remain a safe Democratic district for incumbent Representative Joe Neguse,” said Zane Kessler, Director of Government Relations, at the recent River District board meeting.

 On the other hand, the redrawn 3rd Congressional District includes the remainder of the River District counties along with the Southwestern corner of the state, the San Luis Valley, and Pueblo.
 Representative Lauren Boebert would enjoy a solid 9.3 percentage point advantage in the new version.

 “This does change things slightly from a representative perspective, but we’re lucky to have good working relationships with both Representatives and their staff,” said Kessler.
 “We look forward to working with Representatives Boebert and Neguse to represent and protect the interests of our shared constituents.”

 Feds Go Back to the Drawing Board on WOTUS